Media Convergence The Three Degrees of Network, Mass, and Interpersonal Communication

 - Discussion of the normative implications of digitalization, including the classic rights of information and communication, and a right not to be communicated about through surveillance

-Interdisciplinary in scope to showcase the wide-reaching cultural effect of media convergence, this book is ideal for advanced undergraduate students, graduate students, and scholars in the fields of media, communication, and cultural studies.
+Interdisciplinary in scope to showcase the wide-reaching cultural consequences of media convergence, this book is ideal for advanced undergraduate students, graduate students, and scholars in the fields of media, communication, and cultural studies.

 PART I – A CRITIQUE OF COMMUNICATION